Talk to us

 As we get older, some of us may need help looking after our money and paying for things like bills and shopping.
 Or we may need support getting around or carrying out daily tasks.

 If this is your situation you may have an arrangement you're happy with where a friend, relative or a carer helps you.
-However, sometimes things may go wrong or you may feel uncomfortable with the situation.
+However, sometimes things can go wrong or you may feel uncomfortable with the situation.
 Mistreatment doesn't always involve a stranger.
 Someone you think of as a friend, or even a family member, could mistreat you, perhaps by taking money from you or by making you feel afraid, uncomfortable or hurt.

 No matter who's helping, you're in charge of making your own decisions and you have a right to be respected or listened to.
 If you're concerned about yourself there are people you can speak to and there is help available.
 Trust your instinct - if something doesn't feel right it probably isn't.
 You don't have to put up with it.